South Korean president travels to UAE, seeks arms sales

 While energy-hungry South Korea does rely on the Emirates for just under 10% of its crude oil supply, Seoul has struck a series of deals far beyond oil with this nation of seven sheikhdoms that closely tie the nation to Abu Dhabi.
 South Korea’s trade with the UAE is into the billions of dollars worth of cars, material and other goods.

+The importance of the trip for Seoul could be seen in the South Korean business leaders attending a camel meat luncheon at the palace.
+They included Hyundai Motor Group Chairman Euisun Chung, Samsung Electronics Executive Chairman Lee Jae-yong and SK Group Chairman Chey Tae-won.

-Before Yoon’s trip, officials described the visit as seeking to solidify the ties already in place between the two countries.
+Before Yoon’s trip, officials described the visit as seeking to solidify the ties between the two countries.

 “This visit will strengthen strategic cooperation with our brother country UAE in the four core cooperative sectors of nuclear power, energy, investment and defense,” said Kim Sung-han, director of national security in Yoon’s government.

-On Saturday, South Korea’s Yonhap news agency quoted an anonymous presidency official as also saying that an arms deal was planned.
+On Saturday, Yonhap quoted an anonymous presidency official as also saying that an arms deal was planned.

 “The atmosphere is extremely ripe for security or military cooperation between South Korea and the UAE involving the arms industry,” the official said, according to Yonhap.